Dreezy

-Seandrea Sledge (born March 28, 1994), better known by her stage name Dreezy, is an American rapper, singer, and actress.
+Seandrea Sledge (born March 28, 1994), better known by her stage name Dreezy, is an American rapper, singer, and songwriter.
 She signed with Interscope Records in 2014 where she released the studio albums No Hard Feelings (2016) and Big Dreez (2019).
 In 2020, she split from the label and released Hitgirl (2022), a collaboration album with Hit-Boy.

 Early life

 Sledge was born and raised on the South Side of Chicago, Illinois.
 Throughout her childhood, Sledge moved to a number of locations throughout the city of Chicago.
 To escape issues that a number of teens face (blended families, constantly having new friends, and problems at home) Sledge looked into the fine arts, which helped her deal with some of the realities of her life.
 She explored scatting, poetry writing, and drifted towards singing at the age of 10.
 Sledge always felt like music was her internal escapism, and by the age of 14, she found interest in becoming a rapper.
 Sledge has cited rappers J. Cole and Lil Wayne as her biggest musical influences, referring to the former as her favourite rapper of all time.